 Sponsor a child in Bangladesh

-After years of political unrest, the people of Bangladesh rely heavily on agriculture in a region where natural disasters such as heavy rain and cyclones frequently destroy huge swathes of farmland and force families from their homes.
-Against this backdrop, SOS Children has worked in Bangladesh since 1973, looking after children who have lost their parents and helping families stay together.
-Through education and vocational training, we are helping the next generation of children work towards a better future.
+After years of political unrest, the people of Bangladesh rely on agriculture in a region where natural disasters frequently destroy huge swathes of farmland.
+Against this backdrop, SOS Children has worked in Bangladesh since 1973.
+We take care of children who have lost their parents and work to help families stay together.

 Sponsor a child with SOS Children to help orphaned and abandoned children in Bangladesh:

 Slow progress and widespread poverty